CEO CONFIDENCE INDEX

 Guest commentary from prominent CEOs including Mark Smith (FoneWorx Holdings Limited), Craig Venter (Allied Technologies Limited), Wayne Hook (Spar Group Limited) and Bernie Krone (EsorFranki Limited).

-The Merchantec CEO Confidence Index recorded a 0.33% increase in CEO confidence in Q3 of 2019 to a score of 45.9, which is below the neutral score line of 50 points.
-The index remains for the most part unchanged.
-The contributor this slight movement was the consumer goods sector, who seem a little more optimistic as we head into Q4.
+The Merchantec CEO Confidence Index recorded a 12.98% increase in CEO confidence in Q4 of 2019 to a score of 39.9, which is below the neutral score line of 50 points.
+The largest contributor to the drop in sentiment was economic conditions.

-Industrials increase by 12.9%, moving to a score of 46.50.
-The decrease in overall confidence was primarily driven by economic conditions.
+a score of 37.35.
+The decrease in overall confidence was primarily driven by economic

 To view all previous quarterly reports, please visit Merchantec CEO Confidence Index.